noisyboiler/wampy/README.rst

 ::

-    In [1]: from wampy import Peer
+    In [1]: from wampy import Client

-    In [2]: from wampy.entrypoints import rpc
+    In [2]: from wampy.roles.callee import rpc

     In [3]: class BinaryNumberService(Peer):
                 @rpc